prosenjit-manna/wooApi/README.md

 ## Supports woocommerce API version
-- Supports V2 version: base url https://example.com/wp-json/wc/v2
+- Supports V2 version / V3 Version: base url https://example.com/wp-json/wc/v2 Just change the `wcEndpoint` value in environment.
+For the type reference If have to use github version directly to change the interface

-- Please see `environment` constact and interceptor for frontend setup
+- Please see `environment` constant and interceptor for frontend setup

-Tested with https protocol.
-Wordpress version 4.9.6 and WooCommerce version 3.4.1
+- https protocol is required

 ## Setup instruction
 - [Backend setup](#backend-setup-instruction)